 When an exemption per FAR 39.205 applies to a procurement action, the CO must obtain a written determination from the Planner.
-Guidance for acquisition considerations of ICT is available from ADS 302mak, USAID Implementation of Section 508 of the Rehabilitation Act of 1973.
+Guidance for acquisition considerations of ICT is available at Section508.gov.
 For technical questions, please contact Section508@usaid.gov.